-The Gingo is DHV certified and available in sizes S, M and L.
+The Gingo II will be presented for DHV certification, and is available in sizes S, M and L.

-Weight: 4.4 Kg (M size without back protection).
+Weight: 4.6 Kg (M size without back protection).

-Weight of back protection GINSOFT II: 0,9 Kg.
+Weight of back protection GINSOFT III: 0,9 Kg.
+(DHV Certification will be with the GINSOFT III).